kailash-manasarovar/statement/docs/timeline/2023/october.md

 - This blue car often features in the stalking from this moment.
 I guess he was showing me the car so I'd recognize it again when I saw it.

 !!! info
-    - Hopefully it's now extremely clear that the people in Denia are able to know where I am at any time.
+    - Hopefully it's now extremely clear that the people in Dénia are able to know where I am at any time.
     - This could only be possible by tracking me via access to my mobile.
     - It's like they're constantly poised to begin something.
 They must put enormous effort into this.
 I wonder what benefit they could be getting from their behavior.